sikt-no/graphitron/README.md

   * `mutationName` - The name of the mutation.
   * `errorTypeName` - The name of the error type in the GraphQL schema.
   * `databaseErrorCode` - The database error code associated with the exception.
-  * `sqlStateClassCode` - OPTIONAL.
-The SQL state class code associated with the database error.
-Defaults to _SQLSateClass.OTHER_
   * `exceptionMessageContains` - OPTIONAL.
 A string that the exception message must contain.
   * `errorDescription` - OPTIONAL.
 A description of the error to be returned to the user.